Facebook Pixel

 Equitable means fair, and fair doesn’t always mean equal.
 In some cases, an equitable distribution of property will result in an equal split.
 However, certain factors may lead the court to award a bigger share of the estate to one spouse.

 If you have any questions about a property division issue for your divorce in Georgia, make sure to consult a qualified divorce attorney as soon as possible.
+They will guide you through the process and help you avoid costly problems later on.

 How Does Equitable Division Work?